What are Account-Level Segments

-When launching goals with a brand-based or advanced targeting type, users must define branded and competitor phrases so that the ad engine knows which targets to consider "branded" and what to consider "competitors".
+When launching Sponsored Products goals with a Brand-Based or Advanced targeting type, users must define branded and competitor phrases so that the ad engine knows which targets to consider "branded" and what to consider "competitors".

 Here's a quick refresher.
-In an advanced Sponsored Product goal, Perpetua will launch a set of campaigns for my branded, competitor and category segments respectively.
+In an Advanced Sponsored Products goal, Perpetua will launch a set of campaigns for my branded, competitor, and category segments, respectively.